UCR-CS-179K-Summer-2026/project2/PLAN.md

 ### Tasks

-- Define the supported dot-path and `GET...FROM...WHERE` query formats.
 - Design the Query AST structure.
 - Implement the first version of the Query Parser.
 - Determine how JSON input will be represented.